dddrrreee/cs340lx-25aut/labs/1-fast-dev-int/README.md

 ### Step 15: instruction prefetching

 An obvious way to speed up code is cutting out instructions.
-A less obvious method is to reduce interference between the code.
+A less obvious method is to reduce interference between different parts of code.
 In our code:
   1. We are running the timing loop over and over, which should bring it in the instruction cache.
   2. However: we are also printing times on each measurement iteration.
-     Our print code is fairly large, and there is a good chance it knocks out at least part of the measurement code.
+     Our print code is fairly large, and there is a good chance it knocks out at least part of the measurement and/or interrupt code.
-  3. In general such interference can happen anytime a routine A calls routine B and they are far enough way that they map to the same lines in the icache, causing each to knock the other out.
+  3. In general such interference can happen anytime a routine A calls routine B and they are far enough way that they map to the same lines in the icache, causing each invocation to knock the other out.

 The general approach:
   1. Remove `printk` interference: We rewrite the measurement code to store